-Home > Patient & Family Resources > Health Library > Radial Head Subluxation
+Home > Patient & Family Resources > Health Library > Nursemaid's Elbow

-Radial head subluxation means that the radius, one of two long bones in the lower arm (forearm), has pulled away from its normal position.
+Nursemaid's elbow, also called radial head subluxation, means that the radius has pulled away from its normal position.
+(The radius is one of two long bones in the lower arm, or forearm.)
 The ligament that supports the radial bone then slips into the elbow joint.
 When this happens, the radial bone can't move back into its normal place.

-Medical attention is needed if your child has symptoms of radial head subluxation.
+Medical attention is needed if your child has symptoms of nursemaid's elbow.

 Your doctor usually suspects the injury from your report of how it happened, your child's symptoms, and results of the physical exam.
 The doctor will feel different areas of the arm and try to move it into certain positions.
 Usually X-rays of the elbow are not needed.
 But your doctor may order one to find out if your child has a more serious injury.

 Nursemaid's elbow should be treated by a doctor.